 PLANT-BASED MILK ALTERNATIVES

-Plant-based beverages are, therefore, highly processed products compared to cow’s milk, which is a naturally rich and good source of essential nutrients.
-These include high-quality protein, a unique mixture of slow- and fast-digesting proteins and important minerals (calcium) and vitamins (vitamin B12 in particular).
-Cow’s milk contains a variety of natural bioactive components (e.g. more than 400 specific fatty acids and in excess of 400 different proteins), all in a unique food matrix.
+Plant-based beverages are therefore highly processed products compared with cow’s milk, which is naturally a rich source of essential nutrients.
+These include high-quality protein and important minerals (calcium) and vitamins (vitamin B12 in particular).
+Cow’s milk contains a variety of natural bioactive components (e.g. more than 400 specific fatty acids and more than 400 different proteins), all in a unique food matrix.
 This extends the health benefits of cow’s milk beyond the effects of individual nutrients.

 Consumers often list the following reasons for avoiding milk and dairy intake: